 Chassé- A step of one foot to the side, followed closely by te other foot.
 One foot leads and the other foot chases it.
 A chasse can be performed in any direction.

-Tombé- step in which a dancer falls from one leg to the other, landing with all the weighton the foot that has just moved, while flexing the knee.
+Tombé- A step in which a dancer falls from one leg to the other, landing with all the weighton the foot that has just moved, while flexing the knee.

 Pas de bourrée- A classical ballet term meaning “beating steps.”
 A Pas de bourrée has many forms that mostly relate to the direction the dancer is moving or if the legs are bending or staying straight.